Who carries out the freehold valuation?

 Do you have to have a freehold valuation?

-Although you may be able to agree informally with your freeholder a premium to pay to purchase the freehold, in most cases a freehold valuation will be required; especially if you cannot agree on a premium to pay the freeholder.
+Although you may be able to agree informally with your freeholder a premium to pay to purchase the freehold, in most cases a valuation for buying the freehold of a leasehold house will be required; especially if you cannot agree on a premium to pay the freeholder.

 If you have to negotiate further; if for example the landlord agrees to collective enfranchisement in their Counter Notice but wants to negotiate on the premium, which is highly common, your valuer can do this on your behalf and has the experience and knowledge to do so effectively.